Pelagic and Open Ocean Accounting

 Unlike terrestrial or benthic ecosystems measured in hectares, pelagic ecosystem extent may be expressed in multiple dimensions:

 For national accounts within the EEZ, extent may be calculated as the area of the EEZ multiplied by relevant depth zones.
-Changes in extent over time reflect changes in the boundaries of water masses due to climate-driven shifts in oceanographic conditions rather than the conversion processes typical of coastal ecosystems.
+For initial implementation, focusing on the epipelagic zone--where extent changes are detectable through satellite-observable indicators such as sea surface temperature and chlorophyll-a fronts--is most tractable.
+Changes in pelagic extent reflect continuous oceanographic variation (water mass boundary shifts, thermocline movement, photic zone depth changes) rather than the discrete conversions characteristic of benthic ecosystems.

 Condition variables